Optimisation of time-ordered processes in the finite and asymptotic regime: Computing the gradient under non-uniqueness of the optimal value functions

 \section{Computing the gradient under non-uniqueness of the optimal value functions}

-The derivation of eq. (\ref{perturbed}) relies on the assumption that the optimal slack variables $V:=\{V_k\}_k$ for policy $x=\bar{x}$ are unique.
-In that case, it seemed natural to postulate that they are differentiable at $x=\bar{x}$, i.e., that the optimal slack variables of the perturbed problem, with policy $x=\bar{x}+\delta x$, should be of the form (\ref{diff_cond}).
+The derivation of Eq.~(66) from the main text relies on the assumption that the optimal slack variables $V:=\{V_k\}_k$ for policy $x=\bar{x}$ are unique.
+In that case, it seemed natural to postulate that they are differentiable at $x=\bar{x}$, i.e., that the optimal slack variables of the perturbed problem, with policy $x=\bar{x}+\delta x$, should be of the form of (60) from the main text.

-If there exists more than one minimizer for problem (\ref{dual_ansatz}), though, then it is still natural to postulate that there exists at least \emph{one} differentiable minimizer.
+If there exists more than one minimizer for problem (59) from the main text, though, then it is still natural to postulate that there exists at least \emph{one} differentiable minimizer.
 However, there is no reason why the value of this minimizer should coincide with the value returned by the numerical solver.
-In other words, given a minimizer $V$ of (\ref{dual_ansatz}), the optimization problem (\ref{perturbed}) in general returns an upper bound on $D^{+}\nu(\bar{x})$, rather than its exact value.

-To tackle the possible non-uniqueness of the optimal slack variables $V$, consider, for fixed $\xi$, the following variant of problem (\ref{perturbed}):
+In other words, given a minimizer $V$ of (59), the optimization problem (66) in general returns an upper bound on $D^{+}\nu(\bar{x})$, rather than its exact value. \begin{widetext} To tackle the possible non-uniqueness of the optimal slack variables $V$, consider, for fixed $\xi$, the following variant of problem (66):

-This problem optimizes, not just over $\hat{V}$, but also over the minimizers $V$ of problem (\ref{dual_ansatz}).
+This problem optimizes, not just over $\hat{V}$, but also over the minimizers $V$ of problem (59).

-A coordinate descent-based heuristic to compute the limit $D^{+}\nu(\bar{x})$ is thus the following: given a minimizer $V^{(j)}$ of the unperturbed problem, we solve problem (\ref{perturbed}), hence obtaining the slack variables $\xi^{(j)}$.
-Next, we solve problem (\ref{perturbed2}) for $\xi=\xi^{(j)}$, obtaining the new unperturbed solution $V^{(j+1)}$.
-Starting from an initial solution of the unperturbed problem $V^{(0)}$, we hence generate a sequence of minimizers $V^{(1)}, V^{(2)},...$ for problem (\ref{dual_ansatz}).
-The corresponding sequence of solutions of problem (\ref{perturbed}), with $V=V^{(1)}, V^{(2)},...$, is obviously decreasing, and, if the initial seed $V^{(0)}$ is close enough to the optimal solution, one would expect it to converge to $D^{+}\nu(\bar{x})$.
+\end{widetext} A coordinate descent-based heuristic to compute the limit $D^{+}\nu(\bar{x})$ is thus the following: given a minimizer $V^{(j)}$ of the unperturbed problem, we solve problem (66), hence obtaining the slack variables $\xi^{(j)}$.
+Next, we solve problem in Eq.~(\ref{perturbed2}) for $\xi=\xi^{(j)}$, obtaining the new unperturbed solution $V^{(j+1)}$.
+Starting from an initial solution of the unperturbed problem $V^{(0)}$, we hence generate a sequence of minimizers $V^{(1)}, V^{(2)},...$ for problem (59).
+The corresponding sequence of solutions of problem (66), with $V=V^{(1)}, V^{(2)},...$, is obviously decreasing, and, if the initial seed $V^{(0)}$ is close enough to the optimal solution, one would expect it to converge to $D^{+}\nu(\bar{x})$.